EGI-Federation/documentation/content/en/users/tutorials/jupyter-datahub-virtual-machine/_index.md

 The VM image is ready to listen on port `22` for ssh access and port `80` for accessing the notebooks interface.
-Make sure your have those ports open on your security ports, otherwise you will not be able to reach the Jupyter notebooks.
+Make sure your have those ports open on your security groups, otherwise you will not be able to reach the Jupyter notebooks.

 Once your instance is ready,
 [assign it a public IP](../../compute/cloud-compute/faq/#how-can-i-assign-a-public-ip-to-my-vm)